 Developing apostolic leaders through SEERS

-The gospel is holistic in its very form.
+The gospel of the kingdom of God is holistic in its very form.
 It will address various needs naturally.
 The church will constantly think about social, economic, and environmental issues.
-However a movement leader needs to be developed in addressing social and economic factors in a responsible and sustainable manner.
+However a movement leader needs to be developed in addressing social and economic factors for Church Planting Movements to be responsible and sustainable.

 The key to training movement leaders in social responsibility and sustainability is to teach them how to investigate the culture of a new community.
 This means to understand the religion, language, education, and other factor that effect social life, like health.
 Many leaders found praying for those who are sick was a means of breaking through into a new Oikos.
 Being with people in their need, opened up the door to their household.